 What about the geographic argument?

 Another prestigious school, Northwestern University in Evanston, IL with an acceptance rate of about 13%, is dominated by the ACT.
-Seventy two percent of first year students enrolled submitted an ACT score.
+Around 72% of first-year students enrolled submitted an ACT score.
 Why the jump in ACT percentage from Yale to Northwestern?
 You guessed it-location.
-Northwestern is in Illinois, an ACT dominated state.
+Northwestern is in Illinois, an ACT dominated-state.

 Conclusion, the test you choose to take will not indicate whether a school, even the best of the best, will accept you.
 The ACT or SAT is not seen as more valuable by college admissions.
 They’re looking for a good score on the test, GPA, leadership, and many other things when choosing their incoming freshman class.